What is a Dissertation? A Step-by-step Guide on How to Write a Dissertation

 Types of Dissertations

-There are two types of dissertations, namely – Empirical and Non-Empirical Dissertations.
+There are four types of dissertations, namely – Empirical, Non-Empirical, Qualitative and Quantitative Dissertations.

-- Empirical Dissertations: These dissertations are produced as a result of a lot of practical studies conducted on your chosen project.
+- Empirical Dissertations: These dissertations are produced as a result of a lot of practical studies or experiments conducted on your chosen project.
 Most of this report is thus the finding of the original work done by you.
 In this type of dissertation, scholars accumulate evidence-based data.
-This is mostly used by those carrying out their research in social sciences or sciences fields.
+This dissertation is generally made by those carrying out their research in social sciences or sciences fields.

-- Non-empirical Dissertations: These dissertations are produced after the critical analysis of the pre-existing work.
+- Non-empirical Dissertations: These dissertations are produced after the critical analysis of the pre-existing research work or findings.
 Students rigorously study the already existing work in the form of some books, texts or research papers and then produce their dissertations by connecting dots and finding the gist of all that they studied.
 Scholars won’t just explain the research done by others but will also critically evaluate the content and findings of the same.

 Structure of Dissertations